samuelterra22/Tailwind-RefactoringUI/README.md

-# Tailwind CSS Webpack Starter Project
+# Tailwind CSS Webpack Starter Project - RefactoringUI Clone

 This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).